-Most Muslims believe the “Constitution of Medina” proves that Muhammad* was a peace-loving ruler, who guaranteed Jewish (and Christian) rights.
+Some Muslims claim the “Constitution of Medina” proves that Muhammad* was a peace-loving ruler, who guaranteed Jewish (and Christian) rights.
 American Ahmadi apologist Qasim Rashid even claims it documents Muhammad’s establishment of the world’s first “unified secular state.”
 This would mean Muhammad* beat America’s founding fathers to it by over a millennium.
 On careful scrutiny, however, Rashid’s assessment of the document is highly exaggerated.

 We should note three things at the outset.
-First, the so-called constitution comes from Ibn Ishaq’s early ninth-century biography of Muhammad,* based on Ibn Hisham’s earlier biography.
-Even the most sceptical Western scholars accept its authenticity, despite its lateness—about 200 years after the event it refers to.
+First, the so-called constitution comes from Ibn Ishaq’s early ninth-century biography of Muhammad* (based on Ibn Hisham’s biography).
+Even the most skeptical Western scholars accept the document’s authenticity, despite its lateness—about 200 years after the event it refers to.
 Second, it addresses three groups: 1) Muhammad’s Meccan followers—newly moved to Yathrib—2) Yathrib’s original residents (former pagans), and 3) its Jewish tribes.
-Third, it isn’t a treaty in the modern sense, but rather a unilateral declaration on Muhammad’s part.
-It seems clear the Jewish tribes had no voice in it.
-Thus, it’s not as enlightened as most Muslims believe.
+Third, the “constitution” isn’t a treaty (or constitution) in the modern sense.
+Rather, it’s a unilateral declaration on Muhammad’s part.
+Although the Muslim tradition says the Jew agreed to it, it seems unlikely that the Jewish tribes had no voice in it.
+Thus, it’s not as enlightened as many Muslims believe.

 The declaration details the obligations, protections, restrictions and warnings relevant to the various groups in Muhammad’s newly declared umma, or community.
 And it states: “Whenever you differ on anything [with respect to this declaration], it shall be referred to God and Muhammad.”
 Hence, while

 - It didn’t require Jews to convert to Islam,